-Currently, Pennsylvania, Ohio, Illinois, and Indiana allow for the use of infrastructure rehabilitation surcharges, and in June 2012 regulators approved a rulemaking to implement an infrastructure rehabilitation surcharge for regulated water utilities in New Jersey; as a result, our New Jersey subsidiary is in the process of implementing an infrastructure rehabilitation surcharge for 2013.
+Currently, Pennsylvania, Ohio, Illinois, Indiana, and New Jersey allow for the use of infrastructure rehabilitation surcharges.
 In Pennsylvania, this mechanism is referred to as a DSIC.
 The rate increases under these surcharge mechanisms typically adjust periodically based on additional qualified capital expenditures completed or anticipated in a future period.
 Infrastructure rehabilitation surcharges are capped as a percentage of base rates, generally at 5% to 12.75% of base rates, and are reset to zero when new base rates that reflect the costs of those additions become effective or when a utility's earnings exceed a regulatory benchmark.
-Infrastructure rehabilitation surcharges provided revenues of \$15,911 in 2012, \$15,937 in 2011, and \$14,044 in 2010.
+Infrastructure rehabilitation surcharges provided revenues of \$3,205 in 2013, \$15,911 in 2012, and \$15,937 in 2011.
+The decrease in infrastructure rehabilitation surcharges for 2013 resulted primarily from the January 1, 2013 suspension of Aqua Pennsylvania's DSIC as a result of the implementation of the Repair Change.

 In 2012, Aqua Pennsylvania decided to adopt the repair tax accounting change on Aqua America's 2012 federal income tax return to be filed in September 2013.
-The change, which was contemplated under our subsidiary's June 2012 rate order, allows a tax deduction for certain qualifying utility asset improvements that was formerly capitalized and depreciated for book and tax purposes.
-As a result of Aqua Pennsylvania's implementing this tax accounting change, the DSIC will be suspended for 2013 for Aqua Pennsylvania due to the anticipated earnings level to be achieved.
-This tax accounting change and its flow-through treatment under the Pennsylvania rate order will offset the impact of the 2013 DSIC suspension through a reduction in income tax expense.
+The change, which was contemplated under our subsidiary's June 2012 rate order, allows a tax deduction for qualifying utility asset improvements that were formerly capitalized and depreciated for book and tax purposes.
+As a result of Aqua Pennsylvania's implementing this tax accounting change, the DSIC was suspended for 2013 for Aqua Pennsylvania due to the anticipated earnings level to be achieved.
+This tax accounting change and its flow-through treatment under the Pennsylvania rate order offset the impact of the 2013 DSIC suspension through a substantial reduction in income tax expense and greater net income and cash flow.

-Our Regulated segment also includes certain non-regulated operating revenues of \$10,538 in 2012, \$10,712 in 2011, and \$10,973 in 2010.
+Our Regulated segment also includes non-regulated operating revenues of \$10,303 in 2013, \$10,538 in 2012, and \$10,712 in 2011.
 These operating revenues are associated with contract operations that are integrated into the regulated utility business and operations.
 These amounts vary over time according to the level of activity associated with the utility contract operations.

-In addition to the Regulated segment operating revenues, we had other non-regulated revenues that were primarily associated with non-regulated wastewater, sludge hauling, septage and grease services, backflow prevention services, operating and maintenance contracts, certain other non-regulated water and wastewater services, and non-utility raw water supply services for firms in the natural gas and oil drilling industry of \$17,876 in 2012, \$12,512 in 2011, and \$11,565 in 2010.
+In addition to the Regulated segment operating revenues, we had other non-regulated revenues that were primarily associated with providing liquid waste hauling and disposal, water and wastewater service through operating and maintenance contracts with municipal authorities and other parties in close proximity to our utility companies' service territories, offering, through a third party, water and sewer line repair service and protection solutions to households, backflow prevention, construction, other non-regulated water and wastewater services, and non-utility raw water supply services for firms, with which we enter into a water supply contract, in the natural gas drilling industry of \$17,712 in 2013, \$18,247 in 2012, and \$12,604 in 2011.

-Operations and Maintenance Expenses - Operations and maintenance expenses totaled \$271,843 in 2012, \$256,743 in 2011, and \$250,989 in 2010.
+Operations and Maintenance Expenses - Operations and maintenance expenses totaled \$285,340 in 2013, \$271,843 in 2012, and \$256,743 in 2011.
 Most elements of operating costs are subject to the effects of inflation and changes in the number of customers served.
 Several elements are subject to the effects of changes in water consumption, weather and the degree of water treatment required due to variations in the quality of the raw water.
-The principal elements of operating costs are labor and employee benefits, electricity, chemicals, maintenance expenses and insurance and claims costs.
+The principal elements of operating costs are labor and employee benefits, electricity, chemicals, transportation, maintenance expenses, and insurance and claims costs.
 Electricity and chemical expenses vary in relationship to water consumption, raw water quality, and price changes.
 Maintenance expenses are sensitive to extremely cold weather, which can cause water mains to rupture, resulting in additional costs to repair the affected main.